Career-Nandish/SQL/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/C_ChallengePaymentQuestion.md

-NOTE - I don't understand the third requirement or maybe I did, If you think what I did is wrong, feel free to ping me.

 At first, we will start with coming up with a recursive CTE to increment rows for all monthly paid plans in 2020 until customers changing their plans, except 'pro annual'

 ```SQL